Behind the Numbers

 Overdose Deaths

 No one should die from overdose.
 These deaths are preventable.
-Provisional 2023 data shows a slight decrease in overdose deaths, and new reports show a decrease from April 2023-April 2024.
+Provisional 2023 data shows a slight decrease in overdose deaths, and new reports show a decrease from June 2023-June 2024.
 While this is encouraging, overdose deaths still remain too high.
 This page focuses on official 2022 data (most reliable data).
 The CDC reports that there were 107,941 deaths in 2022.
 These are not just numbers; they are our loved ones: our families, our friends, our neighbors.
 Criminalization is driving the overdose crisis.
 Yet, many elected officials continue to fail our communities by calling for ineffective punitive policies as a response to the crisis.
 Elected officials must prioritize a health-based approach instead.

 Criminalization drives the overdose crisis.
 What you need to know.